Last updated: November 21, 2023

 The old ferry wharf at Cremorne Point was struck by disaster in June 2007 when it partially sank during vicious storms.

 It reopened in September 2007, but it was decided to build a brand new wharf to meet modern safety standards.
-That new ferry wharf opened for business in February 2015.
+That new wharf opened in February 2015.

 There is a little cafe at the wharf with an interesting history.
 It used to be called Sophie’s Place but is now trading as Cremorne Point Wharf Kiosk.